Oman hires banks for sukuk in second international debt foray of 2021

-Oman hired Citi (C.N), Gulf International Bank, HSBC (HSBA.L), Standard Chartered (STAN.L), Bank ABC and Bank Muscat (BKMB.OM) to arrange investor calls starting on Monday, the document from one of the banks seen by Reuters showed.
+Oman hired Citi, Gulf International Bank, HSBC, Standard Chartered, Bank ABC and Bank Muscat to arrange investor calls starting on Monday, the document from one of the banks seen by Reuters showed.
 An issuance of sukuk, or Islamic bonds, will follow, subject to market conditions.

 Oman, one of the weakest credits in the hydrocarbon-rich Gulf, is a relatively small oil producer and more sensitive than its neighbours to swings in the oil price, meaning it was hit particularly hard by last year’s historic price crash and the COVID-19 pandemic.